 As Professor Aoshima puts it, “I think of lasers as being a form of high-function pencil.
 By picking up a pen directly in the hand, what I think is ideal is the idea of being able to sketch a picture and then have the cutter reproduce it exactly.
 What is more, compared to 3D printers, the speed of laser cutters feels much faster.
 Additionally, I had heard that the machines of certain manufacturers were prone to frequent breakdowns.
 As such, in that our Rayjet Trotec laser unit hasn’t failed us yet, I get the impression that Trotec products can be used long-term.”

-These two machines tend to operate for about 5 - 10hrs a week.
-However, from late December and into January, operation peaks and everyday usage by students usually skyrockets.
-To make waiting times shorter and double the amount of work being done, there are plans to install a second Speedy 400 laser machine soon.
+The machines normally operate for 5 to 10 hours a week.
+However, from late December and into January, operation peaks to everyday usage as students work on their graduation portfolios.
+To ease waiting times during peak periods and double the volume of student usage, there are plans to install a second Speedy 400 laser engraving machine at SIT.